Tricep Pushdown

 Dont let shoulders take over.

-Common Tricep Pushdown mistakes
+What are common Tricep Pushdown mistakes to avoid?

 Letting elbows drift forward - uses shoulders.